Learning Fairer Representations with FairVIC: Full Training Results

 Figure~\ref{fig:full-feats-results} shows the feature importance of the baseline and FairVIC models across the three tabular datasets.
 In all baseline models, the protected attributes show some importance to the decision-making process, such as in the COMPAS dataset, where \textit{race} is a dominant feature.
 Combined with the results presented in Section~\ref{sec:Core Results}, this suggests that the baseline models are prone to using the protected attribute to propagate bias.
 Additionally, proxy variables (highlighted with their importance in black), which are strongly correlated with the protected attributes, further show how bias can be perpetuated in the baseline model.
 For example, in the Adult Income dataset, \textit{relationship} has a mean feature importance of $0.0124$.
 This indicates that even though the model appears to have limited reliance on the protected attribute \textit{sex} (which is among the least used features), it may still propagate bias through proxies such as \textit{relationship}.

 In contrast, the FairVIC models for all three datasets demonstrate a strong reduction in the mean importance of protected attributes and proxy variables.
 This reduction is due to the three additional terms used in FairVIC- variance, invariance, and covariance.
 We can see that the covariance term exactly minimises the model's dependency on the protected characteristic, which, in combination with results in Section~\ref{sec:Core Results}, suggests a fairer decision-making process.
 The reduction in proxy variables should also be noted.
 Not only does FairVIC successfully reduce the reliance on the protected attribute, but it can also reduce the reliance on any features strongly correlated to the protected attribute.
 For example, in the Adult Income dataset, \textit{sex} and \textit{relationship} have a strong negative correlation ($-0.58$) meaning a model cannot only propagate bias through the use of \textit{sex} but also through the use of \textit{relationship} which we see the baseline model rely upon.
 The FairVIC model sees the mean feature importance of \textit{relationship} drop by approximately a third and the importance of \textit{sex} drop by half.
 This shows FairVIC’s ability to mitigate both direct and indirect biases, leading to more equitable outcomes.
+On the COMPAS dataset, while \textit{race} remains as the second most important feature, its actual importance dropped by $\approx41\%$.